adudu111/Adudu/README.md

 # Adudu

-> Offline-first personal cybersecurity glossary & quick lookup tool.
+> Offline-first personal glossary & quick lookup tool.

 Adudu helps you quickly remember any terms, commands, and concepts while keeping your data stored locally on your computer.